Gameplex-Software/.github/profile/README.md

 ## Highlights

 - CWS: A Dark Winter Beta released!
-- Nexus Client 1.19 Development has begun
+- SkiffUI Development is in full swing